Kids Don't Need to Practice Being Present

 Rachel Carson, the naturalist and author of The Sense of Wonder, wrote that "if a child is to keep alive his inborn sense of wonder... he needs the companionship of at least one adult who can share it, rediscovering with him the joy, excitement and mystery of the world we live in."[2]

 I love that she used the word companionship.
-Not instruction or enrichment or guided discovery.
-The adult's role isn't to explain the cardinal or turn it into a vocabulary lesson.
+The adult's role isn't to explain the cardinal or turn it into a lesson about nature.
 It's to stand at the window too.

 Relearning